LaunchCode-Education-Archived/csharp-web-development/src/chapters/inheritance/csharp-inheritance.rst

 available to instances of the subclass, subject to any access modifiers.
 In general, this means that ``private`` and ``internal`` members of a base class are not accessible to a subclass.
+However, if the subclass and base class are in the same assembly, ``internal`` allows access to a member.

 .. admonition:: Note